-As at 30 June 2022, we had cash and cash equivalents of A\$7.4 million, held in both Australian dollars and U.S. dollars.
+As at 30 June 2023, we had cash and cash equivalents of A\$5.2 million, held in both Australian dollars and U.S. dollars.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
-Currently, our cash and cash equivalents are held in bank accounts, with the majority of funds being held in U.S. dollars.
+Currently, our cash and cash equivalents are held in bank accounts, with a 44.4% of funds being held in U.S. dollars.